madpin/cellmage/docs/source/ipython_magic_commands.md

 ## 🪄 Your Magical Arsenal

-The CellMage grimoire contains these powerful spells:
+The CellMage grimoire contains these powerful core spells:

 1. `%llm_config` - Configure your magical powers and manage your arcane resources
 2. `%llm_config_persistent` - Activate the ambient magic field (where all cells become magical)
 3. `%disable_llm_config_persistent` - Dispel the ambient magic field
 4. `%%llm` - Cast a directed spell to the LLM wizard
 5. `%%py` - Execute mundane Python code (when ambient magic is active)

+And these integration enchantments:

+6. `%confluence` - Summon knowledge from the Confluence realm
+7. `%jira` - Call upon the wisdom of Jira issue trackers
+8. `%github` - Channel the power of GitHub repositories
+9. `%gitlab` - Draw upon the essence of GitLab projects
+10. `%webcontent` - Extract magical insights from the web
+11. `%gdocs` - Commune with the scrolls of Google Docs
+12. `%sqlite` - Manage your spellbook archives

 ## ✨ The Complete Spell Compendium